Lazare-C/search_combo/README.md

 ## **I made a simple tool in Python**

  1. put your database `.txt` in /db (their name is not important)
+ 2. all databse must are `mail:pass`!
- 2. the only command is `python search.py "MAIL"`
+ 3. the only command is `python search.py "MAIL"`
- 3. it's done!
+ 4. it's done!

 > 2 secondes for 1000 try with a basic computeur